The Complete Idiot’s Guide to Writing Poetry

 I’m really enjoying reading through this book on how to write poetry.

 But I don’t just want to read about poetry.

 I want to try writing it.

-So I like to take trips to our local library and got out a whole bagful of children’s poetry books.
-I just go into the nonfiction aisle in the children’s section and browse through their poetry section.
+So yesterday I went to our local library and got out a whole bagful of children’s poetry books.
+I just went into the nonfiction aisle in the children’s section and browsed through their poetry section.

-Of course, I read titles by Jack Prelusky, the current king of children’s poetry, but I also like to read books I have at home by Shel Silverstein, the genius of children’s poetry, and Robert Louis Stevenson, the master of children’s poetry.
+Of course, I got several titles by Jack Prelusky, the current king of children’s poetry, but I also plan on reading books I have at home by Shel Silverstein, the genius of children’s poetry, and Robert Louis Stevenson, the master of children’s poetry.

-And then, after I practice writing short poems for children as I read through this how-to book on poetry, I also want to read entire picture books written in rhyme.
+And then, after I practice writing short poems for children as I’m reading through this how-to book on poetry, I also want to read entire picture books written in rhyme.